nasa/cmr-graphql/README.md

 ##### Creating a Subscription

-If no `nativeId` is provided, GraphQL will generate a GUID and supply it.
+If no `nativeId` is provided, CMR-GraphQL will generate a GUID and supply it.

     mutation {
       createSubscription(